1991 24 Hours of Le Mans: Category 2

 The Swiss Team Salamin Primagaz was the other team running a Porsche in the SWC.
 Antoine Salamin was an architect by trade and had raced a 962C at Le Mans three times previously.
 This 1-year-old chassis would be raced by Salamin and his regular series co-driver, Moroccan Max Cohen-Olivar, and joined by 8-time French hillclimb champion Marcel Tarrès.

 Hans Obermaier was not entered in the SWC and had originally wanted to run a new Spice, but changed his mind and sold it back to Fedco.
 Instead, he brought his Porsche from last year, entering it through the Salamin team.
 As usual, Obermaier carried his Primagaz sponsorship, like his entry-sharers.
 Co-owner Jürgen Lässig, Pierre Yver and Jürgen Oppermann were the nominal line-up, but when the latter fell ill just before the race, his place was taken by Otto Altenbach giving them the same driver combination as the previous year.

 Australian Vern Schuppan's team was in the Japanese championship and brought three cars to Le Mans, including a T-car, under the Salamin banner.
 The lead car would be run by Will Hoy, Eje Elgh and Roland Ratzenberger.
-The second car was a new 962 modification, designed by Max Boxstrom, formerly at Écurie Écosse and Aston Martin.
+The second car was a new 962 modification, designed by Max Boxstrom, formerly at Ecurie Ecosse and Aston Martin.
 The carbon chassis had radical aerodynamics, fitted with a short tail and a low-slung rear aerofoil off the back.
 However, the drivers (Hurley Haywood and James Weaver, in the JSPC, along with Wayne Taylor) found it unmanageable and it was swapped for the regular 962.
 Tim Lee-Davey had an ex-Schuppan car for his own privateer team and was also entered through the Salamin ticket.